Design & Technology

 The areas of learning the children will encounter in Abacus are below

 Please see below for the long term overview.
-Each year we may change the order the units are taught in to link with other areas of the curriculum.
+Each year we may change the order the units are taught in to link with and build upon other areas of the curriculum.

 EYFS